Day 01: CUSCO – MARCO CAZA – SORAYPAMPA – HUMANTAY LAKE.

 - For any other tour = 200 $ american dollars per person.

-BEAR IN MIND: All deposits to formalize a tour, trek or a program are not refundable or transferable to another person.
+BEAR IN MIND: All deposits to formalize a tour, trek or a program are not refundable or transferable to another person under no circumstance.

 Dear Customer Local Trekkers Peru offers you 3 payment methods to make your initial deposit or to pay the remaining of the total Price of the tour, trek or program booked, these methods are detailed below: